Chase Claypool Player Prop Bets for NFL Week 17 | Pittsburgh vs. Cleveland 1/3/2022

 Matchup vs. Cleveland

-- Claypool is averaging 69.8 receiving yards per game in four career matchups against the Browns, 16.3 more than his receiving yards prop bet over/under for Monday's game (53.5).
+- Claypool has averaged 69.8 receiving yards per game over his four career matchups against the Browns, 16.3 more than his over/under in Monday's game.

-- In four matchups with the Browns, Claypool has had a touchdown catch, including multiple scores in one game.
+- In four matchups versus the Browns, Claypool has had a touchdown catch, including multiple scores in one game.

 - This week Claypool will face the NFL's eighth-ranked pass defense (230.2 yards allowed per game).